Kitchen Conservatory

 Growing up in South Louisiana gave Joshua Galliano a great appreciation for the life of the city and the ways of the country.
 After working at various restaurants in Baton Rouge, Josh was lucky enough to find two mentors who encouraged his passion for food.
 The quest for knowledge and experience in cooking led Josh past a Master's degree in Political Science to a Grand Diplome from Le Cordon Bleu in London.
 Josh has worked at Commander's Palace and Brennan's in New Orleans, and also with Daniel Boulud in New York.

 After evacuating New Orleans during Hurricane Katrina, Josh and his wife have begun a new life in the Midwest.
-Now, Josh has a new home at Monarch where he highlights the bounty of local farmers and modern interpretations of American regional cuisine.
+Josh was the executive chef at Monarch where he highlighted the bounty of local farmers and modern interpretations of American regional cuisine, executive chef of Libertine in Clayton, and is now part of the Companion Baking family.

 St. Louis Chef / Cooking Class Instructor List Divider Icon